 We don't need to worry so much about the other two pages.
 You can find them in the ZIP file you downloaded.
 The following code snippet is the footer section from the second page.
-Notice that the only change here is the movement of the ui-btn-active class:
+Notice that the only change here is the movement of the ui-btn-active and ui-state-persist class: